christopheogier/PlaineMorteLake_hydro_thermodynamics.jl/README.md

 The `notebooks` process the data acquired during the 2019 field campaign on Plaine Morte to obtain the results and the figures presented in: "Drainage of an ice-dammed lake through a supraglacial stream: hydraulics and thermodynamics" submitted in The Cryosphere by Ogier et al (May 2021).

-All datas and results (=products) produced by this notebooks can be also directly download from https://people.ee.ethz.ch/~werderm/pm-data/ and running these notebooks is relevant only if you want to explore the data processing in detail, or reproduce the figures of the article yourself.

 **Computing environment and packages instalations**